piusprince/piusprince/README.md

 -->

 ### Hello World 👋
-I am Pius Prince, a frontend web developer from Ghana aiming to become a fullstack developer in the near future
+I am Pius Prince, a frontend web developer from Ghana aiming to become a fullstack developer in the near future.
-- 🔭 I am currently working on frontend projects and hopefully would be able to make fullstack applications in the future.
+- 🔭 I am currently working on frontend projects.

 <br>
 ## Connect with me